-If you want to take your social media strategy to the next level and really say what you mean online, it’s essential that you know how to make a GIF.
-You can use GIFs to create eye-catching ads, or to connect with your followers through relatable moments from pop culture.
+If you’re on social media in 2019, you need to know how to make a GIF.
+GIFs are helpful for creating eye-catching ads, or connecting with your followers through moments from pop culture.

-This article will show you how to make a GIF, and also explore the most effective ways to use them on social media and beyond.
+This article will show you how to make a GIF using four different methods.
+Add them to your social media posts to delight and engage your followers.

 Table of contents